lambdaclass/concrete/ROADMAP.md

     docs must not collapse these into a vague "FFI supported" claim.
 Each side needs its own examples, ABI restrictions, ownership-transfer rules, capability/evidence report, and red-team negatives.

+## Provisional Phase 15.25: WebAssembly Portability And Sandbox Backend

+Status: provisional.
+This phase records the preferred backend after QBE; it does not authorize WebAssembly implementation in parallel with Phase 7.5 or before the entrance criteria below pass.

+Goal: add an independently lowered, portable, sandbox-oriented backend that pressures Concrete's memory, control-flow, capability, layout, and trap semantics differently from the native LLVM and QBE paths.

+Entrance criteria:

+- QBE's documented subset works through ordinary `build`, `run`, and `test` workflows and its backend boundary, `CodegenInput`, capability matrix, diagnostics, and artifact/replay model are stable.
+- Phase 15 has established `ValidatedBackendIR`, translation-validation status, and explicit target/toolchain/runtime contracts that WebAssembly can consume without inventing a parallel middle end.
+- At least one named portability, sandboxing, deployment, or validation workload demonstrates value that LLVM plus QBE do not provide.
+- A short design record confirms Wasm remains preferable to Cranelift for that workload.
+If fast native/JIT compilation is the actual requirement, schedule Cranelift instead and leave this phase provisional.

+Initial scope:

+1. Target Wasm32 with a pinned WebAssembly toolchain and one documented WASI profile.
+Browser integration, the component model, Wasm GC, Wasm64, threads, SIMD, and exception handling are explicitly later work unless a forcing workload promotes one of them.
+2. Lower `ValidatedBackendIR` into a small typed Concrete WebAssembly AST, run a pure Concrete verifier, emit deterministic `.wasm`, and validate it with the pinned external validator.
+Do not emit ad-hoc WAT from CLI code and do not route WebAssembly through LLVM.
+3. Reuse canonical semantic, layout, builtin, trap, source-identity, and capability facts, while keeping WebAssembly instruction selection and control-flow restructuring independent from LLVM and QBE lowering.
+4. Deliver thin vertical slices in this order: `main -> 42`; direct calls and returns; branches/loops; integer operations and checked traps; linear-memory loads/stores; basic aggregates; runtime imports.
+Each slice ends in an executable differential fixture.
+5. Map external authority deliberately onto an explicit WASI import manifest.
+   Missing capabilities and unsupported operations fail before partial code generation with stable `wasm_pending` diagnostics; there is no LLVM/QBE or per-function fallback.
+6. Integrate `--backend wasm`, `--emit-wasm`, projects, retained artifacts, debug bundles, replay commands, caching, `doctor`, feature JSON, audit output, and ordinary `run`/`test` workflows through the backend-neutral driver.
+7. Compare interpreter, LLVM, QBE, and WebAssembly observations for every eligible fixture: stdout, stderr, exit status, and normalized trap/failure class.
+Add Wasm-specific cases for structured control flow, linear-memory bounds, alignment, integer-width conversion, imports, and deterministic module composition.

+Done when: the declared Wasm32/WASI subset builds and runs at least one Phase 8-class workload through normal user workflows; its capability matrix is complete and fail-closed; emitted modules and manifests are deterministic and independently validated; the four-way differential suite covers the supported subset; and audit/evidence output labels WebAssembly results honestly as `tested` or `backend_trusted`, never as proof that native or source semantics are preserved.

 ## Phase 15.5: Unsafe Concrete And Trusted Systems Profile